ScriptRaccoon/portfolio-website/src/data/projects/whispernote.md

 date: 2021-10-13
 ---

-Share secrets via a one-time link and an optional password, very similar to <a href='https://onetimesecret.com/' target='_blank'>onetimesecret</a>.
+Share secrets via a one-time link and an optional password, very similar to [onetimesecret](https://onetimesecret.com/).
 The data is encrypted and stored in Firebase.